rtmigo/xrandom_dart/README.md

 | Xorshift128        |  1862   |    3321    |   1518   |
 | Xorshift128Plus    |  2086   |    3064    |   1419   |

-The benchmark was compiled to native binary.
-Executed on AMD A9-9420e with Ubuntu 20.04.
+All the benchmarks on this page are from AOT-compiled binaries running on AMD A9-9420e with Ubuntu 20.04.

 # Simplicity